Leopard gecko care: how to get started

-In Shaune’s opinion a good rule of thumb for buying a leopard gecko is never to buy anything under 20g, which equals out to about 4 inches in length.
+In Shaune’s opinion, a good rule of thumb for buying a leopard gecko is never to buy anything under 20g, which equals out to about 4 inches in length.
 Shaune said: “When looking to buy this reptile it shouldn’t be skin and bone.
 And always take a look at the tail”, referring the tell-tale signs of a dropped tail.
 However a dropped tail is not in itself a sure sign of poor leopard gecko care.
-Others tell-tail signs for a healthy leopard gecko include clear, bright eyes and the absence of any leftover shed skin.
+Other tell-tail signs for a healthy leopard gecko include clear, bright eyes and the absence of any leftover shed skin.

 Leopard gecko care

 Another great attraction of the leopard gecko is how relatively cheap and easy they are to obtain and leopard gecko care being so straightforward.
 Common varieties of Leopard geckos are available from most reputable retailers for around £30.
 And when it comes to the varieties of leopard geckos available Shaune said: “There are literally hundreds of varieties available, ranging in price from thirty quid to as high as a thousand pounds for the famous ‘white and yellow’ morphs.”

 These fabled ‘white and yellow’ morphs are currently considered the elite variety of leopard gecko and are much sought after as a product of advanced leopard gecko care, as they offer clean, vivid colours and are highly prized as reptile pets.
 This is part of the great attraction of leopard geckos, with exciting variations of morphs being created all the time.

 One of the most common questions Shaune is asked by the novice reptile keeper is how to tell the sex of their reptiles.
 “Sexing the leopard gecko is fairly straightforward compared to some other reptiles, but it can be confusing when you’re first starting out.